The Best Duolingo Alternatives to Try in 2026

 But here’s what I’ve learned testing all these apps: If your actual goal is to speak French confidently in real conversations (not just complete lessons), you need an app specifically designed for that.

-That's why I built French Together.
-It's focused entirely on real conversations and practical language use.
-You'll feel way more confident when actually speaking, not just memorizing words or phrases.
+That’s why I built Copycat Cafe.
+It’s focused entirely on real conversations and practical language use.
+You’ll feel way more confident when actually speaking, not just memorizing words or phrases.

 My recommendation?
 Don’t just take my word (or anyone’s word) for it.
 Actually test 2-3 apps to find what works for your learning style.